autocrypt/autocrypt/doc/level1.rst

 for developers to adopt it so we can drive efforts from real-life experiences as soon as possible.

-Throughout this document, we refer to a mail app or Mail User Agent (MUA) as though it were only capable of controlling a single e-mail account (see :ref:`multiaccounts` for more detail).
+Throughout this document, we refer to a mail app or :term:`Mail User Agent (MUA)` as though it were only capable of controlling a single e-mail account (see :ref:`multiaccounts` for more detail).